hieutdle/maple/README.md

-# Maple -- A Lox Truffle Bytecode Interpreter
+# Tlox -- A Lox Truffle Bytecode Interpreter

-Maple is a bytecode interpreter for the Lox programming language.
+Tlox is a bytecode interpreter for the Lox programming language.
 It is implemented using the Truffle framework, which is a self-optimizing runtime for programming languages.
 This implementation is developed as part of the Build Your Own Programming Language course at Software Architecture Group, Hasso Plattner Institute, Potsdam.

 ## Getting Started